 Reheating

 Yes.
-It is easy to prepare this recipe as gluten-free with a few considerations.
-Ensure that your vegetable broth is certified gluten-free, and that your curry powder and garam masala does not have added ingredients that may contain gluten.
+It is easy to prepare this recipe as gluten-free with a few changes.
+First, ensure that your vegetable stock is certified gluten-free, and lastly check that your curry powder and garam masala does not have added ingredients that may contain gluten.

 * Add a few cups of spinach just before serving as the leaves will wilt and cook in seconds.